Ulflander/compendium-js/README.md

 English-speaking Natural Language Processing for Node.js and the browser.
 Focused on providing a usefull and accurate representation of a text.

-Minimal version targeted size for a stable version is ~90k.
+Minimal version targeted size for a stable version is ~100k (minified, it's about 70k as of March 31, 2015).

 Features:
 - Tokenization